PoTo: A Hybrid Andersen's Points-to Analysis for Python: Results

-To better target unreachable methods, we enhance the analysis.
+To target unreachable methods for the purposes of type inference, we enhance the analysis.
 We achieve this by performing a shallow analysis that collects built-in type information and type annotations from assignment and return statements.
 For example, consider an assignment with a built-in type: \mbox{\python{rules = set(schema.get(field, ()))}.} The shallow analysis infers that \python{rules} can be of type \python{set}.
 This has impact when the method is unreachable from PoTo's entry points, as it creates a key and infers a type for the \python{rules} local variable.
 The final results, called PoTo+, are stored as a dictionary of \emph{keys} to their inferred types.
 A \emph{key} is a tuple of (module name, function name, variable name), describing the variable and its scoping information.
 Keys largely correspond to local variables (including arguments and returns) in a package and are an abstraction for flow-insensitive analysis, the target of our work.
 The remainder of this section uses the terms keys and variables interchangeably.

 We compare the results of PoTo+ against four other type inference techniques.
 Three of these are based on the recent neural type inference work DLInfer~\cite{yan_et_al_2023}: DL-ST, DL-DY, DL-ML.
 We make use of the result files available with DLInfer's artifact~\cite{yanyan_yan_2023_7575545}.
 DL-ST is their ground truth information, which is a combination of running the Pysonar2 static tool and extracting type information~\cite{pysonar2}.
 DL-DY is a set of dynamic type information obtained from executing the test suites.
 This dynamic set contains only variables whose type can be collected only this way, meaning that this is the set difference of the actual dynamic run and DL-ST set~\cite{yan_et_al_2023}.
 Lastly, DL-ML is the result of DLInfer's machine-learning approach.
 We aggregate each DLInfer result in the same way as our analysis, which is a dictionary of keys to their types.
+We choose DLInfer for several reasons: (1) DLInfer is recent work in a top conference, (2)~it compares with several state-of-the-art deep-learning techniques: Type4Py~\cite{mir_et_al_2022}, Typilus~\cite{allamanis_et_al_2020}, PYInfer~\cite{Cui_et_al_2021}, and DeepTyper~\cite{Hellendoorn_et_al_2018}, (3) DLInfer infers types for local variables, not only parameters and returns, and (4) its artifact~\cite{yanyan_yan_2023_7575545} includes full Python packages along with analysis results allowing for a comparison over the same code base.